GIScience/openrouteservice/docs/api-reference/endpoints/export/index.md

 ```

 The response contains nodes and edges in the bounding box relevant for this routing profile.
-The edge entry `weight` contains the fastest car durations in seconds:
+The edge entry `weight` contains the fastest car duration in seconds:

 ```json
 {